Abdulnuman009/numan-portfolio/README.md

 ## About Me

-I am a recent IT graduate with an excellent CGPA of 8.88.
-Passionate about technology and problem-solving, I have hands-on experience in software development, gained through internships and projects.
+I am a recent IT graduate and passionate about technology and problem-solving, I have hands-on experience in software development, gained through internships and projects.
 I am eager to explore new challenges and contribute to innovative solutions in the tech industry.

 ## Skills